 Verses where it’s unclear to whom maryah is referring

-Acts 2:21 – This is quoting Joel 2:32, which reads “name of Jehovah” in the Hebrew Masoretic text.
+Acts 2:21 – This is quoting Joel 2:32, which reads “name of Jehovah/Yahweh” in the Hebrew Masoretic text.
 However, our translation says “name of the Lord” in that verse.
 We believe it’s (probably) a corruption of the Hebrew text.
-Although Acts 2:21 says maryah here, the Aramaic translator probably just put that there from his own opinion from assuming that Lord here was a euphemism for YHWH.
+Although Acts 2:21 says maryah here, the Aramaic translator probably just put that there from his own opinion and assumed that Lord here was a euphemism for YHWH.
 Alternatively, the translator could have just been using the full spelling of Lord, with no implication that it’s a euphemism for the Divine Name.
 We just don’t know.

 Acts 5:14 – This verse was originally written in Greek, so it was the choice of the Aramaic translator to put maryah here rather than another form of Lord.
-The context suggests that the Lord mentioned is Jesus, since the apostle is preaching in the temple, it would seem odd for the people who began believing in ‘the Lord’ to be just starting to believe in Jehovah, otherwise why would they be at the temple to begin with?
+The context suggests that the Lord mentioned is Jesus; since the apostle is preaching in the temple, it would seem odd for the people who began believing in ‘the Lord’ to be just starting to believe in Jehovah/Yahweh; otherwise, why would they be at the temple to begin with?
 Therefore this is likely not a euphemism for YHWH.

 Acts 10:36 – This verse was originally written in Greek, so it was the choice of the Aramaic translator to put maryah here rather than another form of Lord.
-The translator may have assumed (which may be correct) that Lord is not referring to Jesus, but refers back to Almighty God mentioned in verse 34 and 35.
+The translator may have assumed (which may be correct) that Lord is not referring to Jesus but refers back to Almighty God, mentioned in verses 34 and 35.
 Alternatively, maryah may be chosen because it is the full form of the word for Lord, implying the greatest form of Lord, rather than it being a euphemism for YHWH.
 We simply don’t know.

 Acts 11:21 – There are two mentions of maryah in this verse.
 The first one is missing the article before it in Greek.
-Therefore, the first instance is translated as Jehovah.
+Therefore, the first instance is translated as Jehovah/Yahweh.
 What about the second instance?
 The Aramaic translator seems to have assumed that this second kyrios (actually kyrion) was referring to YHWH, which may be correct.
 However, the Greek text has the article beforehand.
-So this could a reference to Jesus.
-Therefore, we leave it as Lord and the reader can decide.
+So this could be a reference to Jesus.
+Therefore, we leave it as Lord, and the reader can decide.
 Note that Jesus is called mara in the previous verse.
-Therefore, this next mention would suggest that this may indeed be a euphemism for YHWH, but we just don’t know.
+Therefore, this verse’s second mention of maryah may indeed be a euphemism for YHWH, but we just don’t know.

 Acts 11:17 – This verse was originally written in Greek as kyrios.
 The Aramaic translator chose to assume that the Lord here was YHWH, and so used maryah.
-However, when Peter is speaking here, he may have been calling the angel who freed him Lord, not the God who sent the angel.
+However, Peter may have been calling the angel who freed him Lord, not God (who sent the angel).
 Our Aramaic translator friend assumed that Peter was giving credit to Almighty God (which may be correct), but since we don’t know for sure, we have left it as Lord.

-Acts 13:10 – This could be a euphemism for YHWH but in the Greek it contains the article (‘the’), which implies that maryah was just a choice of the Aramaic translator.
-In Greek it appears as τας οδούς κυρίου (literally: the ways of Lord), or the Lord’s ways.
-However, in the mid-4th-century Codex Sinaiticus, the article has been crossed out, as if the scribe realized that it should not be there (the Vaticanus and Alexandrinus codexes have it shown normally).
+Acts 13:10 – This could be a euphemism for YHWH, but in the Greek text it contains the article (‘the’), which implies that maryah was just a choice of the Aramaic translator.
+In Greek, it appears as τας οδούς κυρίου (literally: the ways of Lord), or the Lord’s ways.
+However, in the mid-4th-century Codex Sinaiticus, the article has been crossed out, as if the scribe realized that it should not be there (the Vaticanus and Alexandrinus codexes show it normally).
 Therefore, this could also have originally been missing the article in Greek.
-Combining this fact with the use of maryah in the Aramaic, means that this verse could easily be another euphemism to YHWH.
+If we combine this fact with the use of maryah in the Aramaic text, then we could easily see this as another euphemism for YHWH.
 We just don’t know for sure.

 Acts 14:25 (mistranslation) – The Aramaic version says they preached the word of maryah, but the original Greek does not mention Lord at all.